Eragon666/resource-watcher/README.md

 $listener = $watcher->watch('path/to/resource');
 ```

-When you watch a resource an instance of `JasonLewis\ResourceWatcher\Listener` is returned.
+When you watch a resource an instance of `MatthijsThoolen\ResourceWatcher\Listener` is returned.
 With this we can now listen for certain events on a resource.

 There are three events we can listen for: `modify`, `create`, and `delete`.
-The callback you give to the listener receives two parameters, the first being an implementation of `JasonLewis\ResourceWatcher\Resource\ResourceInterface` and the second being the absolute path to the resource.
+The callback you give to the listener receives two parameters, the first being an implementation of `MatthijsThoolen\ResourceWatcher\Resource\ResourceInterface` and the second being the absolute path to the resource.

 ```php
 $listener->modify(function($resource, $path) {